MSD Animal Health Modern Slavery Statement 2025

 As a signatory of the United Nations (UN) Global Compact, we are committed to advancing the 10 principles on human rights, labour, environment and anti-corruption and the UN Sustainable Development Goals (SDG).

-We share our progress against the UN SDG targets for Good Health and Wellbeing, Gender Equality, Decent Work and Economic Growth and others in our company’s Impact Report 2022/2023.
+We share our progress against the UN SDG targets for Good Health and Wellbeing, Gender Equality, Decent Work and Economic Growth and others in our company’s Impact Report.

 Appendix I

-In accordance with the UK Modern Slavery Act 2015, the following MSD UK entities are included in this statement:
+In accordance with the Act, the following entities are included in this statement:

 MSD ANIMAL HEALTH UK LIMITED – Company Number 00946942